ABaigashov/astromodel-development/README.md

 > If you accidentally press this keys twice, you  need to run server again and close it CORRECTLY. <br> -->
 > <p align="center">
 >   <h4><b>!!!
 ATTENTION !!!</b></h4>
+>   If you are running server on your computer  you need to close it CORRECTLY.
+When you need <br>
+>   to stop server, press 'CTRL' + 'C' ONLY ONSE.  or 'control' + 'C' on MAC).
+This will take some <br>
+>   time, but it's ok.
+If you press this keys one,  Docker will close faster, but INCORRECTLY. <br>
 > </p>

 If you need to run server like in our site, you need to use <br>